tkachikoti/bug_tracking_system/README.md

 ### 3. Search Ticket

 Users can search for a ticket by filling a form on the search page.
 The search algorithm uses cosine similarity to find the ticket(s) which closely resemble the string that is received via search form.
+(Budiman et al, 2017)

 ![A demonstration of a user searching for a ticket](https://storage.googleapis.com/tkachikoti-static-files/image/github/bug-tracking-system/bts_search_page.gif)